 The white treetops achieve the same effect.
 They call to us, asking us to question their texture and their abundance.
 We recognize the space to be Central Park, but there is something uncanny about the cauliflower-trees between Fifth Avenue and Central Park West.

-It is impossible to blindly consume Espinosa’s photographs when they magnify and distort landmarks we think we understand.
+It is impossible to blindly consume Chauvin’s photographs when they magnify and distort landmarks we think we understand.
 That is what makes them so powerful: they make you look.

-Fernando Espinosa’s exhibition at the HG Stones in Chelsea opens this Thursday, November 30th.
-Serious inquiries are welcome to attend the opening, held from 6-8pm.
-Please RSVP at firstname.lastname@example.org.
+Fernando Espinosa Chauvin’s pop-up exhibition at the HG Stones in Chelsea opens this Thursday, November 30th, from 6-8pm.
+Serious inquiries are welcome to attend.
+Please RSVP at email@example.com.

-If you would like to learn more about Espinosa and see more of his work, feel free to peruse the photographer’s website.
+If you would like to learn more about Chauvin and see more of his work, feel free to peruse the photographer’s website.

 Until next time!